All Products

 Exact match

-Routes a message to the queue whose routing key exactly matches the routing key of the message.
+Routes messages to queues whose routing key exactly matches the message routing key.

 topic